-It wasn't just Adams, however.
-Fellow outside receiver Josh Harper posted big numbers in 2013 as well, coming off an injury-shortened 2012 season.
-Harper would catch 79 passes for 1,011 yards and 13 touchdowns his junior season.
-The 13 TDs were good for a tie for eighth nationally, making Fresno State the only school in the FBS in 2013 to have two players from the same team ranked in the top 10 in touchdown receptions.
-Harper earned second-team All-Mountain West accolades in 2013.
+Harper joined Adams' feat of producing back-to-back 1,000-yard seasons, doing so in 2013 and 2014.
+He caught 79 passes for 1,011 yards and 13 touchdowns his junior season.
+The 13 TDs were good for a tie for eighth nationally, making Fresno State the only school in the FBS in 2013 to have to players from the same team ranked in the top 10 in touchdown receptions.

-Another rare feat the Bulldog wide receiver corps produced in 2013 was 1,000 yards receivers.
+One of the rare feats recorded in FBS college football history is what Fresno State accomplished in 2013.
 In addition to Adams and Harper, slot receiver Isaiah Burse also eclipsed 1,000 yards, making Fresno State just the fifth team in FBS history to have three receivers go over 1,000 yards receiving in the same season.

 Antoine joined the Bulldog staff after spending the 2010 and 2011 seasons as the wide receivers coach at South Alabama.
 There he guided Courtney Smith, who set Jaguar single-season receiving records and became the first player in school history to be invited to the Senior Bowl.

 Prior to his time at South Alabama, Antoine spent two seasons as an assistant coach at Arkansas.
-His duties with the Razorbacks included assisting with the running backs, full backs and tight ends, scouting the opposition, helping with practice scripts and game plans and evaluating and developing self scouting reports.
-He also evaluated the performance of UA's offensive players and assisted in recruiting.
+His duties with the Razorbacks included assisting with the running backs, full backs and tight ends, in addition to other duties.